ZAHyder/supply-chain-dbms-demo/README.md

 Project Description:
 ============
-In Part 1, we are going to design a system to manage supply-chain of customer companies.
+We are going to design a system to manage supply-chain of customer companies.
 Some classes will already be provided with the desired methods.
 You need to implement all functionalities listed in Requirements section.
 This may require you to implement methods given in the template code, write new classes, methods and all necessary code.